 The Company is subject to extensive federal, state and local laws and regulations.
 Future developments and increasingly stringent regulations could require us to make additional unforeseen expenditures for these matters.
 The Company is regularly involved in litigation, both as a plaintiff and as a defendant, relating to its business and operations.
-Such litigation includes federal and state EEOC administrative actions and litigation and administrative actions relating to environmental matters.
+Such litigation includes federal and state EEOC administrative actions, litigation of commercial matters and litigation and administrative actions relating to environmental matters.
 For more information see "Item 1.
 Business-Environmental Matters."
 Litigation and administrative actions may result in substantial costs and may divert management's attention and resources, and the level of future expenditures for legal matters cannot be determined with any degree of certainty.
-Nonetheless, based on the facts presently known, management does not believe that expenditures for legal proceedings will have a material effect on its financial position, results of operations or liquidity.
+Nonetheless, based on the facts presently known, management does not expect expenditures for pending legal proceedings to have a material effect on the Company's financial position, results of operations or liquidity.

 The Company is currently, and has in the past, been subject to claims involving personal injuries allegedly relating to its products.
-For example, the Company is presently involved in two actions involving welding rod-related injuries, both of which were filed against numerous manufacturers, including the Company, in December 2008 in the U.S. District Court Eastern Division and February 2007 in California state court, respectively, alleging that the welding-related products of the defendant manufacturers harmed the users of such products through the inhalation of welding fumes containing manganese.
-The Company believes that it has defenses to these allegations and, that if the Company were found liable, the cases would not have a material effect on its financial position, results of operations or liquidity.
-In addition to these cases, the Company has in the past been named a defendant in several other lawsuits, including 53 filed in the state of California, alleging that its welding-related products harmed the users of such products during fumes containing manganese.
+For example, the Company is presently involved in two actions involving welding rod-related injuries, which were filed in California state court against numerous manufacturers, including the Company, in May 2006 and February 2007, respectively, alleging that the welding-related products of the defendant manufacturers harmed the users of such products through the inhalation of welding fumes containing manganese.
+The Company believes that it has defenses to these allegations and that, if the Company were found liable, the cases would not have a material effect on its financial position, results of operations or liquidity.
+In addition to these cases, the Company has in the past been named a defendant in several other lawsuits, including 53 lawsuits filed in the state of California, alleging that its welding-related products harmed the users of such products through the inhalation of welding fumes containing manganese.
 The Company has since been voluntarily dismissed from all of these lawsuits on the basis of the release and discharge of claims contained in the confirmation order issued in connection with the Company's emergence from Chapter 11 reorganization.
 While the Company contests such lawsuits vigorously, and may have applicable insurance, there are several risks and uncertainties that may affect its liability for claims relating to exposure to welding fumes and manganese.
-For instance, in recent cases, at least two courts (in cases not involving Haynes) have refused to dismiss claims relating to inhalation of welding fumes containing manganese based upon a bankruptcy discharge order.
-Although the Company believes the facts of these cases are distinguishable from the facts of its cases, it cannot assure you that any or all claims against the Company will be dismissed based upon the Confirmation Order, particularly claims premised, in part or in full, upon actual or alleged exposure on or after the date of the Confirmation Order.
+For instance, in recent cases, at least two courts (in cases not involving the Company) have refused to dismiss claims relating to inhalation of welding fumes containing manganese based upon a bankruptcy discharge order.
+Although the Company believes the facts of these cases are distinguishable from the facts of its cases, it cannot assure you that any or all claims against the Company will be dismissed based upon the confirmation order, particularly claims premised, in part or in full, upon actual or alleged exposure on or after the date of the confirmation order.
 It is also possible that the Company will be named in additional suits alleging welding-rod injuries.
 Should such litigation occur, it is possible that the aggregate claims for damages, if the Company is found liable, could have a material adverse effect on its financial condition, results of operations or liquidity.